exasol/data-science-examples/tutorials/machine-learning/sagemaker-extension/tutorial.md

 AWS SageMaker is an AWS public cloud service in which users can build and deploy machine learning models.
 SageMaker provides a number of levels of abstraction to users while developing machine learning models.
-At one of the its highest level of abstraction, SageMaker enables users to use Automated machine learning (AutoML) service, called Autopilot in AWS, that automatize the process of applying machine learning  to real world problems.
+At one of the its highest level of abstraction, SageMaker enables users to use an Automated machine learning (AutoML) service, called Autopilot in AWS, that automatizes the process of applying machine learning  to real world problems.

-Autopilot covers a  complete pipeline of developing end-to end machine learning project, from raw data to deployable model.
+Autopilot covers a  complete pipeline of developing an end-to end machine learning project, from raw data to a deployable model.
 It is able to automatically build, train and tune a number of machine learning models by inspecting your data set.
 In this way, the following tasks, which are repeatedly applied by ML-experts in machine learning projects, are automated: